SR-HetGNN:Session-based Recommendation with Heterogeneous Graph Neural Network: Conclusion

-In this paper, Heterogeneous Graph Neural Network (HetGNN) is applied to the session-based recommendation.
-First, the session sequence is constructed into a heterogeneous graph (HetG) containing multiple types of nodes.
-Then, the HetGNN is used to learn the item embeddings containing the complex transitions of items and user information.
-Finally, the Attentional Network is used to generate the session embeddings with powerful expressions.
-SR-HetGNN not only captures the complex transformation relationship between items but also extracts user information from session sequences so that the learned session embeddings can express users' specific preferences.
-Experiments show that this method is superior to other popular methods.
+This paper proposed SR-HetGNN, a session-based recommendation method that applies Heterogeneous Graph Neural Network to learn item and session embeddings.
+By constructing a heterogeneous graph with multiple types of nodes and utilizing the Attentional Network to generate session embeddings, SR-HetGNN captures complex transformation relationships between items and user preferences from session sequences.
+The experiments demonstrated that SR-HetGNN outperformed other popular methods.

-In this paper, two e-commerce datasets are used, and we hope that SR-HetGNN can be applied to different types of datasets.
-Due to the limitation of the fields in the dataset, only three types of nodes are considered when constructing the Heterogeneous Graph.
-In the future, we will work on real-world datasets with multiple types of nodes, so that the learned session embedding will have a more powerful expression ability.
-At the same time, SR-HetGNN did not optimize the ranking of the recommended results.
-In future work, we will focus on adding sorting optimization to the model.
+Although SR-HetGNN has shown promising results, the current dataset limitations only allowed for three types of nodes to be considered when constructing the heterogeneous graph.
+Future work will focus on expanding to real-world datasets with multiple types of nodes, increasing the learned session embeddings' expressiveness.
+Furthermore, sorting optimization will be incorporated into the model to further improve the ranking of recommended results.